RohanDamani/Chat-App/README.md

+## React-Native Chat App

+This app uses socket.io on an express server, and within react native app.

+Required:

+NodeJS
+XCode
+Watchman

+To Run:

+clone the repo
+git install
+node index.js (starts the browser client and backened) npm run ios (bundles and renders /components/Chat.js in xCode Simulator)

+You can then open multiple browser windows on localhost:3333 and send and receive messages with the react-native app

+See below for more information on running the react-native app

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).